 If they complain of not being able to see clearly even when wearing their spectacles, or if they have any blurry vision, headaches, dizziness, their spectacles may not be right for them and need to be changed as soon as possible.
 It’s important that you also keep up-to-date with the recommended follow-up eye appointments set by your optometrist or eye doctor, even if your child has no symptoms.

-Spectacles take some getting used to, so if you have a child who keeps forgetting to wear theirs, check out planoApp, which has a spectacle wear reminder, where it alerts your child when they forget to wear their glasses!
+Spectacles take some getting used to.
+So if you have a child who keeps forgetting to wear theirs, check out planoApp.
+It has a spectacle wear reminder and alerts your child when they forget to wear their glasses!